 Analogous colors: Colors adjacent to each other go well together.

-Triad of colors: Combination of three colors that are at equal distance from each other can be used together in an image.
+Triad of colors: A combination of three colors that are at equal distance from each other can be used together in an image.

 (6) Maintain a visual hierarchy in the email design

 Design your email in such a way that the leads can easily scan through it.
 The most important information should be displayed at the top of the email with a catchy headline.
 The information should flow in the form of an inverted triangle; the most important information should be at the top and narrowed down towards CTA.

 Take help with the squint test.
 Just sit back from the screen of your laptop or computer and squint your eyes.
-See what catches your attention at the first go.
+See what catches your attention on the first go.
 If that’s the kind of experience you want your lead to have, your email is good to go.
 If not, you might have to redo the design.

 Travelocity aptly follows the principles of visual hierarchy.
 Take a look.